-The NO$\nu$A experiment~\cite{NOvA:2016kwd,NOvA:2019cyt,NOvA:2021nfi} measures muonic neutrino disappearance and electronic neutrino appearance.
-Its beam is located in the Fermilab laboratory in United States and it travels 810 Km to the detector in Minnesota.
+The NO$\nu$A experiment~\cite{NOvA:2016kwd, *NOvA:2019cyt, NOvA:2021nfi,*NOvA:2023iam} measures muonic neutrino disappearance and electronic neutrino appearance.
+Its beam is located in the Fermilab laboratory in the United States and it travels 810 km to the detector in Minnesota.
 Neutrinos go through a matter density of $\rho_{{\rm NO}\nu{\rm A}} = 2.84$ g/cm$^3$.
-We adopt the configuration of $13.6\times 10^{20}$ protons on target (POT) for neutrinos and $12.5\times 10^{20}$ POT for antineutrinos.
+We adopt the configuration of $13.6 (12.5)\times 10^{20}$ protons on target (POT) for (anti-)neutrinos mode.
 The mass of the target detector is 14 kt and the neutrino energy range is from 1 up to 5 GeV, with energy spectra peaked at 2.1 GeV.

-The T2K experiment \cite{T2K:2011qtm,T2K:2011ypd,T2K:2021xwb} also measures muonic neutrino disappearance and electronic neutrino appearance.
-The beam is produced at J-PARC lab in Japan and travels 295 Km to the Super-Kamiokande detector.
-The matter density in this experiment is $\rho_{\rm T2K} = 2.6$ g/cm$^3$.
-The T2K flux has $14.7 \times 10^{20}$ POT for neutrino mode and $16.4 \times10^{20}$ POT for antineutrino mode.
-The detector has a target mass of 22.5 kt, and the neutrino energy range is from 0.1 up to 1.25 GeV, with energy spectra peaked at 0.6 GeV.
+The T2K experiment \cite{T2K:2011qtm, *T2K:2011ypd, *T2K:2021xwb,T2K:2023smv} also measures muonic neutrino disappearance and electronic neutrino appearance.
+The beam is produced at J-PARC laboratory in Japan and travels 295 km to the Super-Kamiokande detector.
+The density of matter in this experiment is $\rho_{\rm T2K} = 2.6$ g/cm$^3$.
+The T2K flux has { $19.7\,(16.3) \times 10^{20}$ POT for the (anti-)neutrino mode}.
+The detector has a target mass of 22.5 kt, and the neutrino energy range is from 0.1 to 1.25 GeV, with energy spectra peaked at 0.6 GeV.

-We use GLoBES~\cite{Huber:2004ka,Huber:2007ji} to simulate the number of detected events, according to the Eq.~(\ref{eq:event_rate}) and to perform the statistical analysis.
-We fix the solar parameters to their best-fit values~\cite{Workman:2022ynf} $\Delta m_{21}^2 = 7.53\times 10^{-5}{\rm eV^{2}}$, and $\sin^{2}\theta_{12}~=~0.307$, minimizing the $\chi^2$ function over all the other relevant parameters.
-We put a Gaussian prior on the reactor angle $\sin^{2}2\theta_{13}~=~0.083\pm0.0031$ because it is well measured by other experiments~\cite{DayaBay:2022orm,DoubleChooz:2019qbj,RENO:2018dro}.
-We then present in the following sections, a quantitative analysis of our model, and the allowed region for oscillation and NSI parameters, for NO$\nu$A and T2K individually as well as combined.
+{ The detector response was obtained using the GENIE software \cite{Andreopoulos:2015wxa,GENIE:2024ufm} to model the interaction cross section and the final state distributions, while the energy reconstruction was performed through our own Monte Carlo codes.} We use GLoBES~\cite{Huber:2004ka,Huber:2007ji} { to calculate the oscillation probabilities and obtain} the number of detected events, according to the Eq.~(\ref{eq:event_rate}), and to perform the statistical analysis.
+We fix the solar parameters to their best-fit values~\cite{ParticleDataGroup:2024cfk} $\Delta m_{21}^2 = 7.53\times 10^{-5}{\rm eV^{2}}$ and $\sin^{2}\theta_{12}~=~0.307$, minimizing the function $\chi^2$ over all the other relevant parameters.
+We put a Gaussian prior on the reactor angle $\sin^{2}2\theta_{13}~=~0.083\pm0.0031$ because it is well measured by other experiments~\cite{DayaBay:2022orm, *DoubleChooz:2019qbj, *RENO:2018dro}.
+We then present in the following sections, a quantitative analysis of our model, and the allowed region for oscillation and \ac{CC-}NSI parameters, for NO$\nu$A and T2K individually as well as combined.